 Solutions like Microsoft Teams fit extremely well with CIPD’s mission.
 The organization already had an existing Microsoft 365 implementation, and when it began looking for new ways to connect its employees and a global network of HR and learning and development professionals, Microsoft Teams was the obvious choice.
 Rebecca Fox, CIPD’s new Interim Director of Digital and Technology, quickly deployed Teams across the organization.

 “I knew that Microsoft 365 includes a rich set of features that CIPD could use to drive collaboration and streamline our IT landscape”, says Fox.
-“In order to introduce these broader capabilities, we embarked on a project called ‘Leveraging Microsoft 365 through Teams’ together with our IT partner, IT Lab.”
+“In order to introduce these broader capabilities, we embarked on a project called ‘Leveraging Microsoft 365 through Teams’ together with our IT partner, Content + Cloud.”
 CIPD enjoyed numerous benefits of the shift, including ease of collaboration through standardization, reduced third-party application licensing costs, and increased security by bringing communications into the Microsoft 365 environment.

 CIPD has since used Teams to co-author important documents, run remote training sessions, and effortlessly connect with external partners.
 “We work with a lot of partner organizations,” says Louise Robinson, IT Product Management Leader at CIPD, “and Teams has been great at enabling us to quickly set up video calls with people outside of CIPD and collaborate more efficiently.”